 Most agency and contract workers aren’t eligible.

-- Leave can’t start before the birth and must end within 56 days of the birth (or due date if the baby is early).
+Your paternity leave cannot start before the birth.
+It must end within 52 weeks of the birth (or due date, if the baby is early).
+The start and end dates rules are different if you adopt.

 Statutory Paternity Leave is paid – this is called Statutory Paternity Pay.